 - How healthcare organizations can share and use PHI

-- The permitted usage and disclosure of PHI, and
+- The permitted usage and disclosure of PHI

 In the breach notification rule, healthcare providers are sworn to alert the affected individuals, the Health and Human Services (HHS), and the media if necessary in case of breaches.

-Should the breach affect more than 500 people, it’s pertinent that the breached organization post a message and alert HHS, their employees, and patients of the situation.
+Should the breach affect more than 500 people, it’s pertinent that the breached organization post a message and alert HHS, its employees, and patients of the situation.

-If the breach is small and contained, they can opt to not post an alert, given that the PHI will not be accessed by unauthorized individuals.
+If the breach is small and contained, it can opt not to post an alert, given that the PHI will not be accessed by unauthorized individuals.

 Data privacy act of 2012